You may want to read:

 That was the day I made a mental note to teach her about curse words.
-It became clear she needed a better theology of language.
-Somehow she picked up on the word damn and unwittingly used it in context.
+It became clear she needed a better theology and practice of language.
+Somehow she picked up on the word damn and unwittingly used it in context

-When the world inevitably comes knocking on your door, it would be proactively wise for your children to already be introduced to the world.
+When the world inevitably comes knocking on your door, it would be proactively wise of you to have already introduced them to the world.
 With language in view, here are four things children need to think well about our culture’s language.

-This kind of training begins with the transcending and overarching parenting goal, which is to love God and others more than anything else (Matthew 22:36-40).
-As your child is learning this unique two-tiered world view about loving God and others, you can begin laying down a sound language strategy.
+This kind of training begins with a transcending and overarching parenting goal, which is to love God and others more than anything else (Matthew 22:36-40).
+As your child is learning this unique two-tiered worldview about loving God and others, you can begin laying down a sound language strategy.
 That strategy will have three parts:

 With your God-loving, other-centered worldview in place, you will be able to instruct your child to rise above the unedifying noise of our culture.
 To turn language training over to someone who does not believe the way you do would disobedient and unkind.

-I waited until my cursing daughter was 11-years old before we begin our theology of curse words conversations.
-(My son was 12-years old when I began introducing him to curse words.
-These private conversations were between the child and parent, while the younger siblings were not part of those conversations.)
+I waited until my “cursing daughter” was 11-years old before we begin our “theology of curse words conversations.”
+(My son was 12-years old when I started introducing him to swear words.
+These private conversations were between the child and their parents, while the younger siblings were not part of those discussions.)

-My daughter and son had proven themselves trustworthy in stewarding big truths about less weighty matters, so to introduce them to weightier things like our culture’s language was not a concern for us.
+My daughter and son had proven themselves trustworthy in stewarding larger truths about less weighty matters, so to introduce them to weightier things like our culture’s language was not a concern for us.